 The lettering features sharp angles at the top and smooth curves at the bottom, symbolizing the company’s growth and evolution in both global and Chinese markets.

-Initially, the company struggled to distribute its products in large cities due to renowned competitors like Ericsson.
+Initially, the company struggled to distribute its products in large cities due to well-established competitors such as Ericsson.
 It primarily sold telephone stations and services in the provinces.
 Yet, a decade later, the company altered the landscape, went public, began accepting international orders, and made it into China’s top 300 companies.
-This change is reflected in the transformation of the logo’s letters.
+This change is reflected in the transformation of the letters in the logo.

 Sharp angles signify confidence, strength, and a proactive stance that grows as the production expands.
 The smooth elements highlight the flexibility and attract customers with beneficial offers.